icebaker/nano-bots-spec/docs/README.md

 When Nano Bots expand prompt writing into a more detailed scheme and add small pieces of code like [adapters](?id=adapters), the debate becomes even trickier and blurrier.

 Due to the complexities of this debate, we recommend that authors publish their creations under licenses.
-The recommended license, described in the examples, is [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) to avoid confusion regarding the use of your Nano Bots by others.
-However, any [SPDX known license](https://spdx.org/licenses/) may be chosen.
+In doubt, in the spirit of openness, sharing, and open source, we recommend the license [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) wich enables commercial exploration of the licensed works and the creation of derivative works without copyleft.
+However, any [SPDX-known license](https://spdx.org/licenses/) may be chosen.

 Please note that we are uncertain if this approach is practical or enforceable, so it should not be considered a guarantee of licensing but rather a statement of your intention.